 GERALD TONER is a defense lawyer concentrating in medical malpractice, product liability, and first party insurance liability.
-Forty years ago, he was lead counsel in one of Kentucky’s seminal no-fault insurance cases and since that time, he has tried over one hundred cases to a verdict.
+He has tried well over one hundred cases to a verdict over the past forty-plus years.
 He has formerly served on the Board of Directors of DRI (The Voice of the Defense Bar) and the Kentucky Defense Counsel.
+This past year, he was honored as the Kentucky Defense Counsel “Diplomat of the Year 2021.”
 He currently serves on the Board of the Kentucky Pediatric Foundation, U of L Pediatric Endowment Foundation and the Kentucky Bench and Bar.
-He currently serves on the Board of the Louisville Bar Association as Secretary and will accede to the position of Treasurer – Vice-President in 2017.
+He previously served as President of the Louisville Bar Association from 2018-2019.
 Gerry graduated from Harvard College, cum laude, and from Vanderbilt University Law School.
-His interests include softball, photography, and writing; his short stories have been published in Redbook and other national magazines and in four hard-cover volumes by Pelican Publishing & Butler Books.
-Gerry’s wife, Carol, is a former school teacher who now caters professionally.
-His two grown children; Jennie and John, are out conquering the world and its problems.
+His interests include softball, photography, and writing; his short stories have been published in Redbook, Saturday Evening Post, Ladies’ Home Journal and other national magazines and in four hard-cover volumes by Pelican Publishing & Butler Books.
+Gerry’s wife, Carol, is a former school teacher and recently retired professional caterer.
+He has two married children, Jennie and John, and a future POTUS in his granddaughter, Lydia Dilara Algin.

 - Partner, O’Bryan, Brown, & Toner, Louisville, Kentucky, February 1992-present.